Backpack helicopter

-A backpack helicopter is a helicopter motor and rotor and controls assembly that can be strapped to a person's back, so they can walk about on the ground wearing it, and can use it to fly.
+A backpack helicopter / helipack is a helicopter motor and rotor and controls assembly that can be strapped to a person's back, so they can walk about on the ground wearing it, and can use it to fly.
 It uses a harness like a parachute harness and should have a strap between the legs (so the pilot does not fall out of the harness during flight).
 Some designs may use a ducted fan design to increase upward thrust.
 Several inventors have tried to make backpack helicopters, with mixed results.

 Typically, a backpack helicopter differs from a conventional helicopter in two main ways:

 First, there is no tail rotor, and the main rotors are contra-rotating.
 Yaw is controlled by fine adjustment of a differential gear in the rotor drive transmission.
 When one rotor is adjusted to spin slightly faster than the other, it induces yaw (turning motion).

 Second, the rotors are fixed pitch, which assists with simplicity; this means, however, that in the event of engine failure autorotation is impossible.
 Usually, a ballistic parachute would be incorporated for safety.